pnp/sp-dev-fx-webparts/README.md

-# title of the sample
+# React Kanban Board Webpart

 ## Summary

-Short summary on functionality and used technologies.
+This solution contains an SPFx webpart which shows a Kanban board using jqxKanban ReactJS component (from [JQWidgets](https://www.jqwidgets.com/jquery-widgets-documentation/documentation/jqxkanban/jquery-kanban-getting-started.htm?search=kanban)).
+The webpart uses the default columns of the SharePoint Tasks list for showing the board's columns and the tasks.

 ![picture of the web part in action](assets/kanban-board.gif)